Lithium (Nirvana song): Live promotional versions

 A live version of "Lithium," recorded at the Paradiso in Amsterdam, Netherlands on November 25, 1991, was released as a promotional single in Holland in 1996, for the live compilation From the Muddy Banks of the Wishkah, released in October 1996.
 The full show was released on Blu-ray and CD on the 30th anniversary "Super Deluxe" version of Nevermind on November 12, 2021.

 In October 2021, another live version, recorded at The Palace in Melbourne, Australia, on February 1, 1992, was released as a streaming single ahead of its appearance on the 30th anniversary edition of the Nevermind.
 Reviewing the release for Rolling Stone, Kory Grow wrote that "the real magic in the box set manifests during the band's Melbourne, Australia, gig on Feb.
 1, 1992.
 Cobain urges the crowd to sing along with him on 'Lithium' — a track that hadn't even come out as a single yet — and the audience nearly drowns him out, gleefully belting his lyrics about feeling simultaneously happy and ugly and not caring who knows it.
 Cobain sounds so into it, he forgot to kick on his distortion pedal for the song's primal 'yeah' chorus".

 A live version of the song recorded during the band's headlining set at the Reading Festival in Reading, England, on August 30, 1992, was released as a promotional single from the album Live at Reading, released in November 2009.
+On Live at Reading, the DVD has compressed remixed stereo audio and the CD version has uncompressed soundboard audio taken from the pro-shot video.
 Video of this version first appeared on the 1994 home movie Live!
 Tonight!
 Sold Out!!, although the audio was previously unreleased.
+The pro-shot video on Live!
+Tonight!
+Sold Out!! used soundboard audio for the song.
 In the liner notes to From the Muddy Banks of the Wishkah, Novoselic wrote that "hearing tens of thousands of people sing along with [the Reading version of] 'Lithium' was a very cool moment in the history of the band".
+It was broadcast on ABC's In Concert TV series on January 29, 1993.
+According to a Nirvana bootleg recordings reviewer, "The [Reading Festival] version of "Lithium" with the crowd singing along is one of the great Rock & Roll moments of the Nineties and should have appeared on the official "Muddy Banks" live album".